mspnp/intern-js-pipeline/docs/repo-integration/automate-github-actions.md

 # Automate Github Actions

-Following the instructions below to set up Github Actions to automatically run Playwright tests nightly and on pushes and pull requests to the Github repo.
+Set up Github Actions to automatically run Playwright tests nightly and on pushes and pull requests to the Github repo:

 1. Copy the following contents to the `./github/workflows/playwright.yml` file of your repo.
 Note that if your repo requires other dependencies you may be required to install them after the step where you install Playwright.